rwxrob/zet/20220420120610/README.md

 # Go Where the Noobs Are: Dev.to

-If I have any hope of fighting the tide of cluelessness that keeps carrying great beginning technologists out to sea, where they drowned in the idiotic, swirling trends of pop tech culture, then I suppose I have to engage more with these people where they are.
+If I have any hope of fighting the tide of cluelessness that keeps carrying great beginning technologists out to sea, where they drown in the idiotic, swirling trends of pop tech culture, then I suppose I have to engage more with these people where they are.
 So I created (another) Dev.to account today.
 I had to delete it before because I was so